You are using an outdated browser.

 One of the final vestiges of pandemic relief is set to end on Monday, with states scrambling to finalize their spending plans for Covid-era federal education block grants and reckoning with a future without additional funds.
 As school districts face compounding crises—including persistent learning loss among students, lower enrollment, inflationary pressures, and difficulty retaining teachers—the looming loss of these emergency funds could have far-reaching consequences.

 In the wake of the coronavirus pandemic, Congress approved billions of dollars for Elementary and Secondary School Emergency Relief program funds, commonly known as ESSER.
-The third and largest round of ESSER grants were implemented by the American Rescue Plan Act, the nearly $2 trillion coronavirus relief measure approved by Congress in 2021, appropriating around $122 billion to help schools recover from the pandemic.
+The third and largest round of ESSER grants was implemented by the American Rescue Plan Act, the nearly $2 trillion coronavirus relief measure approved by Congress in 2021, appropriating around $122 billion to help schools recover from the pandemic.
 The law required schools to dedicate at least 20 percent of the funds to addressing learning loss from students’ extended time away from school.

 States and school districts were required to obligate the funds by September 30, 2024, and spend the money by January 25, 2025.
 (States may seek a 14-month extension to liquidate the funds by March 30, 2026.)
 Four states and Puerto Rico have seen their extension requests approved, but many states are not expected to seek extensions.
 After the September 30 deadline, states and school districts can no longer use the funds for employee expenses, such as teacher salaries—instead, that money must be dedicated to vendor contractors.

 The money from ESSER grants amounted to roughly $2,500 per student nationwide, but higher-poverty districts received more funds, amounting to an even larger amount of spending per student.
-A 2023 report by the Brookings Institute estimated that the end of the program would result in a significant fiscal cliff, with an average of $1,000 less being spent per student across school districts; this effect would be particularly dramatic for students in high-poverty districts, where the end of ESSER will have a 6 percent impact on school budgets.
+A 2023 report published by the Brookings Institute estimated that the end of the program would result in a significant fiscal cliff, with an average of $1,000 less being spent per student across school districts; this effect would be particularly dramatic for students in high-poverty districts, where the end of ESSER will have a 6 percent impact on school budgets.

 “As this funding expires, the disparities in achievement that widened during the pandemic have not closed yet,” said Joanna LeFebvre, a research associate at the Center on Budget and Policy Priorities.
 “States will need to step in and make up for some of that funding loss in order to sustain the growth that was made possible [by the grants].”

 The reduced revenue streams will also likely force school districts to make tough decisions about what to cut.
-That includes the looming possibility of layoffs; school districts in Arlington, Texas and Missoula, Montana announced earlier this year that they would need to reduce staffing when the grants expired.
-School districts may also try to increase class sizes, or delay pay raises for teachers.
+That includes the looming possibility of layoffs; school districts in Arlington, Texas, and Missoula, Montana, announced earlier this year that they would need to reduce staffing when the grants expired.
+School districts may also try to increase class sizes or delay pay raises for teachers.

 “The next two years are going to be tight for many, many schools around the country as they figure out how to live without those relief funds.
 And some will be better at managing that, and some will find themselves really in financial trouble,” said Marguerite Roza, director of the Edunomics Lab and research professor at Georgetown University’s McCourt School of Public Policy.

-Recent evidence has indicated that ESSER grants helped students recover from learning loss during the pandemic, and helped narrow the gap between school districts with high poverty levels and wealthier districts.
+Recent evidence has indicated that ESSER grants helped students recover from learning loss during the pandemic and helped narrow the gap between school districts with high poverty levels and wealthier districts.
 One recent study found that “federal relief can explain between one-third to one-half of the improvement in districts with more than 70 percent of students receiving federal lunch subsidies.”

 How school districts spent the ESSER grants varied somewhat by location, and as the pandemic progressed.
 A 2022 study by FutureEd found that urban districts were more likely to spend ESSER money on social and emotional learning, while rural districts were more focused on upgrades to facilities.
-This result was also borne out in an August survey of school superintendents by AASA, The School Superintendents Association, which found that rural districts were far more likely to have reported an investment in facilities than their urban counterparts.
+This result was also borne out in an August survey of school superintendents by AASA, the School Superintendents Association, which found that rural districts were far more likely to have reported an investment in facilities than their urban counterparts.

 The AASA survey also found that the majority of districts invested emergency funds in programs intended to combat learning loss, such as summer learning and afterschool programs.
-The second-most common expenditure was for addressing students’ mental health and behavioral needs through staffing, programming, curriculum, and professional development.
+The second-most-common expenditure was for addressing students’ mental health and behavioral needs through staffing, programming, curriculum, and professional development.

 Afterschool programs may also be affected by the end of the ESSER funds.
 An October 2023 survey of thousands of school districts nationwide by the Afterschool Alliance found that districts dedicated around $5.4 billion to afterschool and summer programming.
 The study found that many school districts used the ESSER funding to address some of the challenges in implementing successful afterschool programs, such as hiring staff and offering transportation.

 Despite knowing the deadline for the funds for years, school districts may still be unprepared for the end.
-Education budgets are generally static year-over-year, said Roza, meaning that when school districts saw a dramatic increase in funds, they immediately took advantage of those new dollars to hike up teacher salaries or hire more staff.
+Education budgets are generally static year over year, said Roza, meaning that when school districts saw a dramatic increase in funds, they immediately took advantage of those new dollars to hike up teacher salaries or hire more staff.
 “I did hear plenty of districts say, ‘Oh, I’m sure the state will cough up money, because they’re not going to expect us to cut this.’
 I’m like, ‘Yes, they are,’” said Roza.

 The end of the ESSER grants will be accompanied in several states by cuts to other funding streams for education.
 A recent report by the left-leaning CBPP found that 17 states—more than half of them in the South—are pursuing two or more policies that would cut education revenue even as they face a loss of more than 5 percent in education funding due to the end of ESSER.
 Arkansas, for example, is facing a 6.8 percent decrease in education funding due to the end of ESSER, even as it is pursuing income and property tax cuts and funding shifts to school vouchers.
 The CBPP report estimates that the ESSER loss, as well as these tax policies, will result in a loss of nearly $2 billion in education funding in Arkansas in the 2025 fiscal year.